 Some gun charges are simple misunderstandings.
 For example, the firearm in question was properly registered and lazy police work led to an arrest.
 Most other charges are connected to other criminal accusations.

-In these cases, a Westchester County gun lawyer could work to disprove both the underlying charge and the attached allegations involving the use of a gun.
-Gun attorneys could work to thoroughly examine the facts of the case and effectively cross-examine witnesses to build a defense.
+In these cases, a Westchester County gun lawyer could work to disprove both the underlying charge and the attached allegations involving the use of a firearm.
+Firearm defense attorneys could work to thoroughly examine the facts of the case and effectively cross-examine witnesses to build a defense.